-Land has been designated for village growth that is easily accessible and well located in relation to the school and other community facilities.
-The delivery of any new development in Kilnamona will be encouraged by adopting a combined approach of sequential compact growth and the re-use and redevelopment of vacant or derelict sites and buildings within the village.
+The delivery of any new development in Doora will be encouraged by adopting a combined approach of sequential compact growth and the re-use and redevelopment of vacant or derelict sites and buildings within the village.
 The areas identified for village growth allow for the sustainable compact growth of settlements, providing opportunities for small scale cluster type housing, as well as for other uses appropriate to the function, size and scale of the settlement.

-Development in Kilnamona is highly dependent on the suitability of the land to accommodate on-site treatment plants.
+Any development is highly dependent on the suitability of the land to accommodate on-site treatment plants.